 These restorative conversations related to gentrification, social justice, women’s empowerment, criminal justice, and racial inequality reflect the racial, economic, and gender demographics of the borough and build bridges to engagement while (re)sparking a love of literature.

-Let One Book One Bronx help you engage minds through reading and writing.
+Community-based Organizations: Let One Book One Bronx help you engage minds through reading and writing.
 Download our PDF for information on how you can start book clubs in your location.

 Literary Freedom Project

 557 Grand Concourse Ste 3 PMB 143

 One Book One Bronx is supported, in part, by donations, public funds from the New York City Department of Cultural Affairs in partnership with the City Council and the Bronx Council on the Arts.
 Additional funding was provided by Humanities New York, Partnerships for Parks Capacity Fund Grant, presented by TD Bank, made possible by the City Parks Foundation and the Parks Equity Initiative of the New York City Council under the leadership of Speaker Melissa Mark-Viverito and Councilman Fernando Cabrera.
 Additional support is provided by The New York Public Library, AALBC.com, Boogie Down Books, She Is Mother: Bronx Moms, and Bronx Lattes & Literature.